Central Hawkes Bay College Central Hawkes Bay College

 Recommended Prior Learning

-Students will gain a deeper level of insight into influences that have shaped society, not only in the past but also NOW, in the present and indeed will be able to predict the future!
+Students will gain a deeper level of insight into influences that have shaped society, not only in the past but NOW, in the present and indeed will be able to predict the future!

-They will develop further research, analytical and writing skills.
+Students will develop further research, analytical and writing skills.

 Conflict and Tragedy

-•This study of the impact of Communism leads us to the 1950s, 60s and 70s, to look at the causes, consequences and main events of the Vietnam War, including the protest movements in America, and the music that came out of that era.
+We start by looking at the causes, consequences and main events of the Vietnam War, including the protest movements in America, and the music that came out of that era.
 We also look at the significance of the war to New Zealand and what impact it has had here since, including looking at two local soldiers who were killed in the war.

 Learning Areas: